aws-samples/example-permissions-boundary/README.md

 - The administrator or cloud operator, who defines the permissions boundary policies and the policies attached to builder principals.
 - The builder, who will be creating subsequent principals for their applications to use.
 The builder is required to attach permissions boundary policies to all principals that they create.
-- Any principals created by the above builder.
+- The application, which uses the principals created by the above builder.
 These are the principals, typically used by an application, that will have the permissions boundary attached.

+To summarise:

+- The administrator persona defines a permissions boundary
+- The builder persona is required to use a permissions boundary when creating roles
+- The application persona is restricted by the contents of the permissions boundary

+The following sections will refer to these personas for simplicity.

 ### Ensuring the permissions boundary policies are used

-IAM permissions boundaries can be enforced during the creation and modification of IAM roles by using IAM conditions.
+IAM permissions boundaries, created by the administrator persona, can be enforced during the creation and modification of IAM roles by using IAM conditions.

-For example, the following policy, when attached to our builder persona, ensures that the builder is able to create, modify, and update roles, *but only* when a specified permissions boundary policy is attached to the new role.
+For example, the following IAM policy, when attached to our builder persona, ensures that the builder is able to create, modify, and update roles, *but only* when a specified permissions boundary policy is attached to the new role.

 ```json